|

 gas leaks in the delivery system and at the welding torch.
 They can plot

-flow rates on each machine once per month and detect possible leaks.
+flow rates and detect possible leaks.

 They will learn how a 0.035 "wire size" leak in a 50 psi gas pipeline or hose can